 The Village is meant to evoke a Main Street feeling, but one in which all the "stores" (individual rooms) are child-sized.
 The contents of the Village are best summarized by room:

-There are three means of entrance/exit in the Village: a swinging picket gate (main entrance) accessed from the front desk area, a back door off of the Farmers' Market leading to the Quiet Room and bathrooms, and a gated stairway off of the Farmer's Market leading to a private party room.
+There are three means of entrance/exit in the Village: a swinging picket gate (main entrance) accessed from the front desk area, a back door off of the Farmers' Market leading to the bathrooms, and a gated stairway off of the Farmer's Market leading to a private party room.

 There are benches placed throughout the Village for adult and/or child resting.